sfu-natlang/SFUTranslate/README.md

 # Getting Started

 To get started, we start with the project structure.
-In the highest level of the project, there are two main directories:
+In the highest level of the project, there are three main directories:

 - `resources`: All the necessary resources for the project are expected to be loaded from the `SFUTranslate/resources` directory.
 Please refrain from putting the resources anywhere else if you are planing to make a pull request.